With a couple of turbulent years. We take a look forward at what interior design trends 2022 may be.

-Due to people spending so much more time at home, I think bringing the indoors outside is going to continue to be a trend that grows next year.
+Due to people spending so much more time at home, I think bringing the indoors outside is going to continue to be an interior design trend that grows next year.
 I love the way you can make your outdoor spaces reflect the decor style of your home in things like colours, patterns, shapes and materials.
 We have begun having a terrace built in our garden, and as I’m a big fan of colour and pattern, it’s an area I want to reflect that too.

-The other interiors trends I think will grow further in 2021 are materials such as sheepskin and Borg, soft edges with furniture and room design and repurposing items we already have or giving second-hand discoveries a new life.
+The other interior design trends I think will grow further in 2021 are materials such as sheepskin and Borg, soft edges with furniture and room design and repurposing items we already have or giving second-hand discoveries a new life.
 I’m a huge fan of buying retro/vintage – what’s more fun than owning something nobody else has!